android/wear-os-samples/ComposeStarter/README.md

 Compose for Wear OS Starter Sample
 ==================================
-Demonstrates a simple "Hello, World" starter project for using Compose with Wear OS.
+Demonstrates a simple "Hello, World" starter project for using Jetpack Compose with Wear OS.

 Introduction
 ------------